-- To help students be aware that information and instruction given in class is an important part of their educational experience. - To help students understand that participation in class is important for both the student's own educational experience and the educational experience of his/her classmates. - To allow teachers to have a full period to teach, free from interruptions and distractions caused by a student's partial or full day absence. - · To instill in students the awareness of socially appropriate behavior that is considerate of others. - To better prepare and educate students of the behavior expectations common in the workplace.
+- To help students be aware that information and instruction given in class is an important part of their educational experience. - To help students understand that participation in class is important for both the student's own educational experience and the educational experience of his/her classmates. - To instill in students the awareness of socially appropriate behavior that is considerate of others. - To better prepare and educate students of the behavior expectations common in the workplace.